In the beginning: 1920s

 But the hard work doesn’t stop.

-We plan to continue to make air travel more and more accessible for Canberrans, with a focus on encouraging more international carriers, as well as low cost carriers to the nation’s capital.
+We plan to continue to make air travel more and more accessible for Canberrans, with a focus on encouraging more international carriers, as well as low cost carriers, to the nation’s capital.
 And of course, we love welcoming visitors to Canberra.